 Canada connects to the Northern Power Grid.

-Self-sustaining nuclear fusion is finally achieved as a result of scientific serendipity.
+Self-sustaining nuclear fusion is finally achieved.
 Scotland, true to it's previous convictions on Intellectual Property makes available the technology to all countries and all people.

 The Pound is abandoned in favour of the Watt as the Scottish national currency.
 This new unit of currency develops as a means of exchange which is considered to be a more accurate reflection of the value of goods and services.

-Having created a widespread renewable energy infrastructure and the growing awareness of the damage fossil fuels cause, the New Scottish Government legislates for their use to cease by 2010.
+With a widespread renewable energy infrastructure and a growing awareness of the damage fossil fuels cause, the New Scottish Government legislates for their use to cease.

 Having halted the use of fossil fuels in the previous year, the New Scottish Government realises it would be hypocritical to continue oil production.
 Nuclear fusion is now on a trajectory where it can completely replace oil as the energy source of choice within a few years.